 Four gates led to Trzebiatów: Kołobrzeska Gate on the north-eastern side, Gryficka Gate on the south-west side, as well as Sailing Gate and Bath Gate, probably located near the river.
 The oldest and most important were the Gryficka and Kołobrzeska gates, both of gable form, with passages in the ground floor.
 In front of the Kołobrzeska Gate, there was an external gate in the further foreground, not connected with the main defensive circuit.

-From the old fortifications, has survived a defensive wall of 1.6 km length, but reduced in height, the Powder Tower, also known as Groats Tower and the remnant of the moat from the west side.
+From the old fortifications, a defensive wall about 1.6 km long, but of a reduced height, has survived to this day.
+Also, six half towers, the remains of the moat on the west side and the Groats Tower, also known as the Kashana Tower, from the first half of the 14th century (rebuilt in the 15th century) have survived.
 The name of the Groats Tower is related to the legend that in the fifteenth century one of the guards guarding the walls, drove from the tower a bowl of hot groats.
-It fell on the head of one of the Gryficzans preparing for assault on Trzebiatów.
-This accident was to save the city from a sneaky attack.
+It fell on the head of one of the Gryfice man of arms preparing for assault on Trzebiatów.
+This accident was to save the town from a sneaky attack.